ollionorg/DataflowTemplates-fork/v2/kafka-to-gcs/README_Kafka_to_Gcs_Flex.md

 * **windowDuration** : The window duration/size in which data will be written to Cloud Storage.
 Allowed formats are: Ns (for seconds, example: 5s), Nm (for minutes, example: 12m), Nh (for hours, example: 2h).
 (Example: 5m).
 Defaults to: 5m.
 * **outputFilenamePrefix** : The prefix to place on each windowed file.
 (Example: output-).
 Defaults to: output.
-* **numShards** : The maximum number of output mySqlShards produced when writing.
-A higher number of mySqlShards means higher throughput for writing to Cloud Storage, but potentially higher data aggregation cost across mySqlShards when processing output Cloud Storage files.
+* **numShards** : The maximum number of output shards produced when writing.
+A higher number of shards means higher throughput for writing to Cloud Storage, but potentially higher data aggregation cost across shards when processing output Cloud Storage files.
 Default value is decided by Dataflow.
 * **enableCommitOffsets** : Commit offsets of processed messages to Kafka.
 If enabled, this will minimize the gaps or duplicate processing of messages when restarting the pipeline.
 Requires specifying the Consumer Group ID.
 Defaults to: false.
 * **consumerGroupId** : The unique identifier for the consumer group that this pipeline belongs to.
 Required if Commit Offsets to Kafka is enabled.
 Defaults to empty.
 * **kafkaReadOffset** : The starting point for reading messages when no committed offsets exist.
 The earliest starts from the beginning, the latest from the newest message.
 Defaults to: latest.